fbpx

 Pronunciation: Bohn-joohr

 Seems obvious, right?
-But many people don’t realize that “bonjour” is probably the most important phrase in the French language.
-In France, you should say bonjour to whenever you enter a store, restaurant, elevator, or bus (to the driver; whenever you start a conversation with a stranger (i.e., asking for direction, asking for help at a store), or when you encounter a neighbor or hotel staff.
+But many people don’t realise that “bonjour” is probably the most important phrase in the French language.
+In France, you should say bonjour to everyone whenever you enter a store, restaurant, elevator, or bus (to the driver), whenever you start a conversation with a stranger (i.e., asking for direction, asking for help at a store), or when you encounter a neighbour or hotel staff.
 For extra points, you can say: Bonjour Monsieur/Madame/Mademoiselle.

 Pronunciation: Ex-kue-zay / mwa /duh /voo /dey-rahn-zhay